Innovating Wellbeing: Human-Centered Design in the AI Era

 • Ability to read, write, and discuss complex ideas in English

-• A complete application including a written personal statement, transcript, and availability for a virtual interview
+• A complete application including a written personal statement, transcript, and letter of recommendation

 • Availability for all or most of the virtual classes on Saturday mornings